NikosDelijohn/spme-doejo/README.md

 ## Features

 - Input multiple CAS numbers (comma- or line-separated).
 - Auto-resolve PubChem CIDs and IUPAC names.
 - Select compounds when multiple matches exist.
 - Specify experimental properties:
   - Charged / Ionic compounds
   - High matrix viscosity
 - Adjust the number of Box-Behnken Design center points.
 - Generate a complete BBD table for SPME parameter optimization.
 - Identify the appropriate fiber for your experiments.
 - Light / dark mode theme toggle.
 - Responsive, modern interface using Bootstrap 5.

 ---

+## Online Access 🌐

+You can access SPME-DoEjo here: https://spme-doejo.onrender.com

+> Note that you may have to wait a couple of seconds for the Render runner to boot-up and serve the content.

+---

-## Installation
+## Local Usage/Development 🖥️

 1. Clone the repository: